-- Complete a Perkins Entrance Loan Counseling session online at www.mappingyourfuture.org.
+Complete Perkins Entrance Counseling and sign a Master Promissory Note online at https://borrower.ecsi.net/

 UTSA does not sell the Perkins Student Loan.
-We use a billing agency, Campus Partners, to process the forms and payments.
-UTSA is still considered your lender; however payments should be sent to: CAMPUS PARTNERS,
+We use a billing agency, Heartland ECSI, to process the forms and payments.
+UTSA is still considered your lender; however payments can be made by visiting https://borrower.ecsi.net/

 Yes.You may pay future installments without penalty; however, these pre-payments will not apply to future installments unless you attach a written request to your payment and send an amount sufficient to cover all amounts due plus the complete amount for the future installments you want to pay.